twilightscapes/whitehousegov/README.md

 - [Pagefind](https://pagefind.app/) static search library integration
 - [Astro Icon](https://github.com/natemoo-re/astro-icon) svg icon component
 - [Keystatic CMS](https://keystatic.com) is integrated into and controls all aspects of your site.
-- PiRATE Social features coming soon
+- PiRATE Social features a full version of BlueSky built in

 ## 🏴‍☠️ PIRATE Social

 PIRATE is not your typical social network.
 It's a decentralized network of individualy owned personal websites acting together as a new social content distribution model.

-Here's how it works: instead of relying on a central platform, PIRATE leverages the power of Netlify and GitHub to utelize their free services for hosting your own platorm.
-Your individual website becomes your hub for social interactions on both PIRATE and other social media.
-The content you produce, you fully own and control the rights to.
+Here's how it works: instead of relying on a central platform, PIRATE leverages the power of Netlify and GitHub to utilize their free services for hosting your own platorm.
+Your individual website becomes your hub for social interactions on BlueSky.
+Just go to yourwebsite.com/bluesky and login.
+Now you can control your website, and your social media in the same app on your phone!
+All for FREE!

-More than just a collection of individual websites, PIRATE uses the magic of RSS feeds, you can enjoy a central timeline that aggregates posts from across the network.
-You get to see what others are sharing, discover new voices, and engage in meaningful conversations.

 Your PIRATE website is actually a Progressive Web App (PWA), which means you can access it seamlessly from any of your devices.
 Being a PWA also means there are no App Stores to worry about!

-PIRATE gives you the tools to easily edit your homepage, update your profile, and publish engaging posts.
+PIRATE gives you the tools to easily edit your homepage, update your profile, post your resume, and publish engaging posts.
 It's super easy to get started, without any complicated technical barriers.

 <div align="center">